-Calibrating Detector Energy Thresholds
+Calibrating Detector Energy Thresholds AASA Mission to Touch the

 Each dual-gain PHA chain contains a precision test pulser that will be used to measure the preflight and in-flight trigger thresholds of 88 separate detector segments in EPI-HI.
 The Table below shows data for STEREO LET-B sensor.
 The goal is to have equal proton response in all directions.
 Typically, in-flight thresholds can be lower than pre-flight thresholds.